leetnz/imuAttitudePaper/README.md

 ## IMU Attitude Whitepaper

-This whitepaper is currently a work in progress.
+This whitepaper is published on [https://leetware.co.nz/imuAttitudePaper/](https://leetware.co.nz/imuAttitudePaper/)

+See releases for PDF versions.